mydoomfr/go-ovh-availabilities/README.md

 ## Configuration

 - Refresh (mandatory) is the interval to wait before the next API request. (seconds)
-- Wanted.Name (optional)
+- Wanted.Name (optional) is your custom search name.
-- Wanted.Hardware (mandatory) refer to the "id" of the dedicated server.
+- Wanted.Hardware (mandatory) is the "id" of the dedicated server.
 You can get it from the Kimsufi or Souyoustart website by inspecting the source code.
-- Wanted.Region (optional) is the location of the server
+- Wanted.Region (optional) refers to the geolocation.
 - Wanted.datacenters (optional) is useful if you want a desired DC.
 Example: "rbx" for "Roubaix"...

 ```json